Ghornon/WSEI-2022-2023-lato-eBilety-API/README.md

 This is an e-ticket booking application for a cinema, developed as a study project using ASP.NET Core.
 The application allows users to browse through available movies and book a ticket for a specific showtime.

+# Final project

+Final project of backend programming using ASP.NET CORE

+## Subject

+L/23 N lab2/2PROG Programowanie aplikacji back-endowych

+## Creators
+- Szymon Guzik
+- Mateusz Dynur
+- Patryk Domagała

+# Docs

 ## Features
+The application provides the following features:

-Users can browse through the list of available movies and view their details.
+1. rowse Movies: Users can browse through the list of available movies and view their details.
-Users can view the showtimes of a movie and select a showtime to book tickets for.
+2. Showtimes and Ticket Booking: Users can view the showtimes for a movie and select a showtime to book tickets.
-Users can view their booked tickets.
+3. Ticket Management: Users can view their booked tickets.
-Admin users can add, edit, and delete movies, showtimes, actors and producers in the cinema hall.
+4. Admin Functionality: Admin users have additional privileges to add, edit, and delete movies, showtimes, actors, and producers in the cinema hall.

 ## Technologies Used
 The application is developed using the following technologies: